michael-a-grammar/mona.nvim/README.md

 - Within the directory that the _.git_ directory is found, we check for the existence of a _mix.exs_ file

-- From here, a simple `ripgrep` query is launched to populate a `telescope` picker with every descendant `.ex` file
+- From here, a simple `ripgrep` query is launched to populate a `telescope` picker with every descendant `.ex` file that contains one or more module definitions

 #### elixir_application_modules